Micmac Manual

 From the current state of

-) and return the sample where we landed.
-Reuseresult-sample
+chainmakejump(from the current distribution ofchain) and return the sample where we landed.
+Reuseresult-samplewhen possible.

 [generic-function] jump-to-sample* chain jump result-sample